paazmaya/naginata.fi/README.md

 Content is at the source code repository in text files in Markdown format.

 PHP version was made to match the same simplified functionality as the Node.js counterpart in 0.4.1.

+Around the release of 0.6.0, the actual `naginata.fi` domain was moved to Heroku and served from there with Node.js.